01 / threat model

 Email

 German jurisdiction, open-source clients.
-Encrypts the subject line which is unusual and genuinely useful.
-Good Proton alternative if you want to diversify or prefer being under EU regulatory scope.
+Encrypts the subject line -- unusual and genuinely useful.
+Good Proton alternative if you prefer EU regulatory scope.
 Calendar and contacts encrypted too.

 subject encryptedgerman lawopen source